dabeaz-course/practical-python/Notes/01_Introduction/01_Python.md

 the `abs()` function (hint: it’s found under the library reference related to built-in functions).

-### (c) Cutting and Pasting
+### Exercise 1.3: Cutting and Pasting

-As you've noticed, this course is structured as a series of traditional web pages where you are encouraged to try interactive code samples by typing them by hand.
-If you are learning Python for the first time, this is encouraged.
+This course is structured as a series of traditional web pages where you are encouraged to try interactive Python code samples **by typing them out by hand.** If you are learning Python for the first time, this "slow approach" is encouraged.
 You will get a better feel for the language by slowing down, typing things in, and thinking about what you are doing.

-If you are inclined to use "cut and paste" in the editor, select code starting after the `>>>` prompt and going up to, but not any further than the first blank line or the next `>>>` prompt (whichever appears first).
-Select "copy" from the brower, go to the Python window, and select "paste" to copy it into the Python shell.
+If you must "cut and paste" code samples, select code starting after the `>>>` prompt and going up to, but not any further than the first blank line or the next `>>>` prompt (whichever appears first).
+Select "copy" from the browser, go to the Python window, and select "paste" to copy it into the Python shell.
 To get the code to run, you may have to hit "Return" once after you’ve pasted it in.